bokulich-lab/RESCRIPt/README.md

 REference Sequence annotation and CuRatIon Pipeline

+**Note:** This is a beta release.
+Installation, usage, and other details are forthcoming.

+RESCRIPt is a python 3 package to support a variety of operations for managing and curating reference sequence databases, DNA/RNA sequence data, and taxonomic data.

 ## License

 RESCRIPt is released under a BSD-3-Clause license.
 See LICENSE for more details.